-For Medicare beneficiaries, the answer is yes—but only if the assistant follows the lead of the PT or OT and does not exercise any clinical judgement.
-As McKee explains, “Medicare does not reimburse OTAs [or PTAs] for evaluative or assessment services since they require clinical judgements rendered by an OT [or PT].”
-So, if it is not clear that the OTA or PTA is only assisting within the limits of Medicare’s guidelines and his or her state practice act, “the OT [or PT] risks payment denials and possible fraud allegations.”
+For Medicare beneficiaries, the answer is no. As McKee explains, “Medicare does not reimburse occupational therapy assistants [or physical therapist assistants] for evaluative or assessment services.”
+Thus, “the OT [or PT] risks denial of payment and possible allegations of fraud if the OTA [or PTA] contributes to the evaluation.”
 For non-Medicare beneficiaries, you’ll want to review your payer rules and state practice act.
 For example, “New York law authorizes OTAs to contribute to patient evaluations by assisting with assessments and gathering data under the supervision of the OT”; however, New York PTAs are not allowed to perform or assist with evaluations.
 If there’s ever a discrepancy between your state practice act and the payer rules, adhere to the strictest one.

 Can PTAs and OTAs create, update, or modify a plan of care?

 Not under any circumstances.
 The licensed therapist must be the one to create, update, or modify a patient’s plan of care.